 1000 Ships, an art installation and meditation on the bicentennial of the abolition of the slave trade, was a collaboration with Lyra Monteiro and Andrew Losowsky and Museum on Site presented at WaterFire in 2008.
 Evans created an interactive theatrical performance recreating Dr. Martin Luther King’s first political speech (in 1955) that was presented in 2018 at the WaterFire Art Center as part of the Ryan Mendoza’s Rosa Parks House Project, starring Phoenyx Williams, it will be repeated as part of the PVD Fringe Festival in July, 2018.
 Evans was Artist in Residence at Colgate University in 2018.

-Evans is also known for his photography which is included in the permanent collections of the Victoria and Albert Museum, London; the Bibliotheque National, Paris; the Musee’ d’art et d’histoire, Fribourg, Switzerland; the Addison Gallery of American Art, Andover, Massachusetts; and the Museum of Art, Rhode Island School of Design among others.
-His photographs have also been nationally and internationally exhibited and published in Camera (Lucerne, Switzerland); Photokina (Cologne, Germany); Photography Annual (New York); and Schweizerische Photorundschau / Revue Suisse de Photographie (Switzerland).
+Barnaby Evans is also known for his photography which is included in the permanent collections of the Victoria and Albert Museum, London; the Bibliotheque National, Paris; the Musee’ d’art et d’histoire, Fribourg, Switzerland; the Addison Gallery of American Art, Andover, Massachusetts; and the Museum of Art, Rhode Island School of Design among others.
+His photographs have also been nationally and internationally exhibited and published in Camera (Switzerland), Photokina (Germany); Photography Annual, New York; and Schweizerische Photorundschau / Revue Suisse de Photographie (Switzerland).